betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 #### SOURCE FORMAT
 BSSw.io uses [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for original article markup.
 However the team works with authors to accept other formats.

-* A skeleton Markdown template for a blog article, which one can copy and customize is available at [this location](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/Articles/Blog/BlogArticleSkeletonA.md)

-* One can provide a pull request for the article in the [appropriate directory of the repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/Articles/Blog)

-* If author prefers to use another format, you can email the draft to the editor you've been dealing with.

 #### FORMATTING TIPS (DAVID CHECK)
  - The formatting to include a hero image is a bit finicky.
    - The `**Hero Image:**` tag must be followed by a blank line